CharlotteAndJoe2015/charlotteandjoe2015.github.io/weekend.md

     </tr>
     <tr>
       <td>1500</td>
-      <td>Drinks reception at South Farm with live music from friends and family (get in touch if you'd like to get involved!)</td>
+      <td>Drinks reception and group photos at South Farm with live music from friends and family (get in touch if you'd like to get involved!)</td>
     </tr>
     <tr>
       <td>1700</td>